 The athletes have to ride a number of pre-marked sections, where the goal is to score the least points.
-You get a point when any part of your body or the bike, except the tyres, touch an object on the course.
+The athletes get a point when any part of their body or bike, except the tires, touches an object on the course.

 Two competitors ride simultaneously on identical parallel obstacle courses.
 This is a spectator friendly H2H competition where the last one standing is the overall champion.
 No points are given, it’s all about being the fastest rider.

 Downhill races are held on steep, downhill terrain, resulting in high speed descents with extended air time off jumps and other obstacles.
 Riders race against the clock, usually starting at intervals of 30 seconds on courses which normally take two to five minutes to complete.
 Tag team is a relay competition where there are two participants in each team.

 hor·gi·ned [hawr-ghi-nehd] definition: nontraditional version of a triathlon